aatif-khan-qa-28/home-test-dockerized/Readme.md

 ### **Playwright Configuration**
 The Playwright configuration is defined in `playwright.config.js`.
 Key options include:
 - `baseURL`: URL of the application under test.
 This is set via the `BASE_URL` environment variable.
+- `reporter` : Set to `html` for HTML reports.
 - `headless`: Set to `true` for non-GUI environments.
 - `screenshot`: Captures screenshots for failed tests.
 - `video`: Records videos for failed tests.
 - `trace` : Trace for failed tests.
+- `browserName` : Set the desired browserName to execute it on Chromium/Safari/Webkit

 You can customize these options as needed.
+- Set `headless` as `false` to run tests in headed mode.
+- Set `browserName` to `firefox` or `webkit` to execute tests in respective browsers

 ### **Environment Variables**
 - `BASE_URL`: The base URL of the application to test (default: `http://localhost:3100`).

 ---

-## **License**
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----
+### **Test Results**
+Below are the sample HTML test reports which will be stored in `/playwright-report/` folder.